intel/ccloudvm/README.md

 #### Port mappings, Mounts and Drives

-By default, ciao-down creates one port mapping for new VMs, 10022-22 for SSH access.
+By default, ccloudvm creates one port mapping for new VMs, 10022-22 for SSH access.
 You can specify additional port mappings, mounts or drives or even override the default settings on the command line.

 For example,

-./ciao-down create --mount docs,passthrough,$HOME/Documents --port 10000-80 xenial
+./ccloudvm create --mount docs,passthrough,$HOME/Documents --port 10000-80 xenial

-shares the host directory, $HOME/Documents, with the ciao-down VM using the 9p passthrough security model.
+shares the host directory, $HOME/Documents, with the ccloudvm VM using the 9p passthrough security model.
 The directory can be mounted inside the VM using the docs tag.
 The command also adds a new port mapping.
 127.0.0.1:10000 on the host now maps to port 80 on the guest.